‘Deadliest Catch’ Captains Battle Brutal Winter Amid Tragedy Of Lost Fishermen

-The captains of Deadliest Catch are battling a brutal winter on the Bering Sea amid the tragic news of lost fisherman on the 95-foot crab vessel, F/V Destination.
-The Seattle-based boat vanished two miles off the Pribilof Island of St. George, Alaska on February 11.
+The captains of Deadliest Catch are battling a brutal winter on the Bering Sea amid the tragic news of lost fisherman on the 95-foot crab vessel F/V Destination.
+The Seattle-based boat vanished two miles off the Pribilof Island of St. George, Alaska, on February 11.

 If what happened to the Destination is any indication as to what the Deadliest Catch crews are enduring for the next season of the Discovery series, winter on the Bering Sea is perilous more than ever before.

 It’s unknown what exactly caused the Destination to sink, but the Coast Guard received an Emergency Position Indicating Radio Beacon (EPIRB) alert from the boat in a region northwest of St. George on Saturday.
-Search and rescue units were deployed and the Coast Guard revealed that they located debris that “included the transmitting EPIRB, a life ring from the vessel, buoys, tarps, and an oil sheen,” Yahoo TV reports.
+Search and rescue units were deployed, and the Coast Guard revealed that they located debris that “included the transmitting EPIRB, a life ring from the vessel, buoys, tarps, and an oil sheen,” Yahoo TV reports.
 After heavily covering approximately 5,730 square nautical miles, the search for the Destination crew was suspended Monday afternoon.

 Our thoughts and prayers go out to the crew members aboard the F/V Destination and their families. https://t.co/qrGaAouYru